bezaleel22/cavelms/README.md

 docker compose up -d
 ```

-Start the webapp navigate to the webapp directory run the followin commanf
+to start the webapp, navigate to the webapp directory run the followin commanf
 ```bash
 npm install
 ```